ausazh/Proto-Azxish/new docs/river-accomp.md

 ## Line 2

+**Vaħħoñ vae quieźanjh "Qunduomoa mum ħârpuoñof mum feśqa'rhäħħonjafa, cafyikkiś mi'ürhikkeu uioña'njêrh, yeħke ñieññaħ quñëźnjôrh, ħâunljarh!" ljañenjyêr.**
-**The first river said “We should join and prosper as a team, to have greater power and flow through all the lands!”** stuff
+*The first river said “We should join and prosper as a team, to have greater power and flow through all the lands!”*
+Preke ukêzeân vatakasoxfê “Uqâîn hev mûh ghôlqeîn fes pre hêm herpôîn fes qaqixahân, zo haqop mûh metfkêx miûporichechôl hêm mûh umêw uqâ ehatojñah.”

+**Vaħħoñ vae quieźanjh "..." ljañenjyêr.**
+say.PF first river ...
+NAR-3Ap.NOM-3I.ACC
-**The first river said “...”** stuff
+"Say first river ... it-did-it"
+/ˈʋæħħɔɴ ˈʋæɛ ˈɢuˌie̯ʑæɲ̊ ... ʎæɴɛɲ̊ɟer/
+*Said the first river, "..."*

+**Qunduomoa mum ħârpuoñof mum feśqa'rhäħħonjafa, cafyikkiś mi'ürhikkeu uioña'njêrh, yeħke ñieññaħ quñëźnjôrh, ħâunljarh!**
+join.PF PROX prosper.PF PROX as-team-ADV, power.ACC grab.PART-DAT, world through.LOC flow.PART-DAT, should-2Hd.NOM!
+"Join here prosper here teamedly, more-great power to-grab, the.world by-through to-flow, we-should!"
+/ˈɢunˌduo̯moɐ̯ ˈmum ˈħʌr̥ˌpuo̯ɴɔf ˈmum fɛɕˈɢæʔˌr̥aħħɔɲæfæ cæfˈɟikkiɕ ˈmiʔyˌr̥ikkøʊ̯ ˈuɪ̯ɔɴæʔɲer̥ ˈɟɛħkɛ ˈɴie̯ɴɴæħ ˈɢuɴɤʑɲor̥ ˈħɑʊ̯ɲ̊ʎær̥/
-**“We should join and prosper as a team, to have greater power and flow through all the lands!”** stuff
+*"We should join and prosper here as a team, to obtain greater power and to flow through the whole world!"*

+## Line 3

+The second river disagreed with the first.
+“No, staying apart will be better, as we will have more freedom to follow our own ideals.”

+## Line 4

+As the two rivers were locked in their argument, a man passed by on a nearby road.
+The rivers looked to him to ask for his wisdom.

+## Line 5

+“O wise man, should we join together or stay as separate rivers?” the rivers asked the man.
+“Oh rivers, your bickering will only deter your progress.
+I would prefer you stay together, as you would be more useful with a more powerful flow.”

+## Line 6

+“Yes,” said the rivers “it is what is best.”
+And so they merged together to help all people.

+## Line 7

+They were proud of their size and continued on towards the ocean, shouting "Adore us!
+We’re so mighty we can boast!
+There may be plants and stones but as we march they fall apart.
+Where we go people prosper, where we’re not their lives are hard."

+## Line 8

+And so they flowed priggishly all the way from the hills down to the beach, but as they arrived they saw the sea and was so shocked they lost their speech.

+## Line 9

+They realized they'd been wrong and were not powerful at all.
+They waited for the roars of victory to sound across the coast.
+But the big eternal ocean was humble and did not boast.